mverleg/file_endec/README.md

 Run the encryptor with Docker::

-    docker run --rm -it -v "$(pwd):/data" file-endec -- encrypt file.txt
+    docker run --rm -it -v "$(pwd):/data" mverleg/file-endec /fileenc file.txt

 You can mount any directory in which you want to encrypt files; the above example uses the current directory `$(pwd)`.
-Use `decrypt` instead of `encrypt` for decryption.
+Use `/filedec` instead of `/fileenc` for decryption.

 To build the image yourself (instead of downloading from Dockerhub), clone the Github project and run::

-    docker build -t file-endec .
+    docker build -t mverleg/file-endec .

 This will also run the tests and lints, to verify that your version is okay.